mse-data-science/MLOps_Labs/lab07/outliers_attacks_drifts.md

 ## Adversarial Attack Detection

 In a previous lab, we discussed how to generate and defend against adversarial attacks.
 In this section, we will discuss how to detect adversarial attacks.
+The method introduced below was proposed in [Adversarial Detection and Correction by Matching Prediction Distributions](https://arxiv.org/pdf/2002.09364.pdf).

 If you think about it, adversarial attacks are not too different from outliers.
 So, you might be tempted to use the same approach to detect adversarial attacks as you would to detect outliers.
 However, there is an issue: (Variational) autoencoders are trained to find a transformation $T$ that reconstructs the input data $x$ as well as possible.
 This is done by minimizing the reconstruction error $L(x, T(x)) = \|x - x'\|^2$.
 However, these types of loss functions suffer from a fundamental flaw for the detection of adversarial attacks: they are not sensitive to small perturbations in the input data.
 This is because the loss function is minimized when the input data is reconstructed as well as possible, regardless of whether the input reconstruction error is due to an adversarial attack or not.